 'Là ... je tacherai de te l'expliquer - D'abord on est dans un balcon au premier etage, donant en plein sur la Tamise.
 Il y a trois personnes - un vieux en chemise blanche celui du milieu qui regarde par la fenetre - puis à droite dans le coin, un matelot en casquette et en chemise bleu à grand col rabattu d'un bleu plus clair, qui cause avec une fille bigrement difficile a peindre!
 Et voici pourquoi je voudrais surtout t'avoir pour que nous puissions discuter l'affaire - Tu sais je l'ai peint trois fois et je ne veux pas me fatiguer - du reste si je la tripotte trop souvent je n'aurai guere le temps de faire le reste - Enfin crois tu! je suis arrivé à y mettre une expression! ... un air de dire à son matelot "Tout ça est bon mon vieux!
 J'en ai vu d'autres!" tu sais elle cligne de l'oeil et elle se moque de lui! - Maintenant tout ça contre le jour et par conséquent dans une demie teinte attrocement difficile - mais je ne crois pas que je la repeindrai. - La gorge est exposée - la chemise se voit presque en entier qui est bien peinte mon cher - et puis une jacquette ... en etoffe fond blanc à grand arabesques et fleurs de toutes couleurs!
 Chut! n'en parles pas à Courbet!
 Maintenant par la fenetre on voit toute la Tamise!
 Le fond qui est comme une eau forte - et qui etait difficile à ne pas y croire!
 Le ciel par exemple est tres vrai et cranement peint - il y en a un coin qui se voit à travers les vitraux qui est chic! - Plus pret il y a un rang de grands vaisseaux dout un décharge du charbon, et tout contre la fênetre le mat et la voile jaune d'un alège et juste contre la tête de la fille (qui j'oublliai de te dire a l'air superieurement putin) il y a le beaupré d'un autre grand vaisseau, dont les cordes et les pullies traversent tout le tableau - Pour les details demandes à mon ami Ridley ... mais j'ai repeint la tête depuis son depart.
 Il y a encore beaucoup de petits bateaux et batiments que je ne puis pas mettre dans l'esquisse - Mais mon cher Fantin je t'assure que jamais ai-je entammé une chose aussi difficile - On est sur tu sais de dire que ce n'est pas fini - parce que comme les bateaux s'en vont je n'ai que juste le temps de mettre leurs valeurs en tons - tu me comprends - et bien pour ceux qui ont l'habitude de fabriquer des marines chez eux et de faire poser des cocottes et des joujoux pour vaisseaux de guerre, mes vrais vaisseaux ne seront pas finis.'
 4

 Towards the end of August or early September 1863, Whistler invited John O'Leary (1830-1907), Irish nationalist and journalist, to see 'my large picture of the Thames that I have nearly finished.'
-8 On 9 December Dante Gabriel Rossetti (1828-1882) described it as 'the noblest of all the pictures he has done hitherto' and available for purchase.
-9 Alphonse Legros (1837-1911), who had lived in London since the summer of 1863, posed for Whistler.
+13 On 9 December Dante Gabriel Rossetti (1828-1882) described it as 'the noblest of all the pictures he has done hitherto' and said it was available for purchase.
+14 Alphonse Legros (1837-1911), who had lived in London since the summer of 1863, posed for Whistler.
 He replaced the figure of an old man in a white shirt.
 On 15 December Rossetti described the figure on the right as an English sailor 'hardly yet commenced', and the other male figure as 'done from Alphonse Legros, though painted in from him just as he was in the first instance, is to be quite differently continued, to represent a sort of Spanish sailor.'
-10
+15

 1864: Whistler again stated his intention of sending the painting to the Salon: